Comments are welcome but please have the courtesy to sign your name. Unsigned comments will be deleted.

 The facts

-5. That Peter Miller should arrive the moment the noose was going on Whitman's neck is a great stretch of the imagination.
-Whitman never appeared for trial and was not sentenced to be hung.
-The penalty was confiscation of his property.
-There is no record of a pardon by Washington in Colonial records.
-A pardon for Michael Witman is recorded in Lancaster County deed book R page 527.
-It says Michael Witman, innkeeper, was held in the Lancaster County "goal" (jail) and petitioned the Council to "take his case and that of his unhappy family unto our compassionate consideration and to extend mercy and pardon to him."
-The pardon was granted by Joseph Reed, President, and sealed "with the seal of the State of Philadelphia" on January 21, 1779.
-The pardon erased criminal charges against Michael Whitman but retained the fines and confiscation of his property for the use of the State.
+A pardon for Michael Witman is recorded in Lancaster County deed book R-527.
+It says Michael Witman, innkeeper, was held in the Lancaster County "goal" (jail), not West Chester, and petitioned the Council in Philadelphia to "take his case and that of his unhappy family unto our compassionate consideration and to extend mercy and pardon to him."
+The pardon was granted and signed by Joseph Reed, President of the Council (similar to governor), and sealed "with the seal of the State of Philadelphia" on January 21, 1779.
+The pardon granted Michael Whitman protection from harm but retained the fines and confiscation of his property for the use of the State.

 --------------------------------------------